JFS-David Rubenstein Memorial Scholarship - JFSSD

 • Demonstrate a meaningful connection and/or contribution to the Jewish Community.

-• Demonstrate financial need, as verified by FAFSA (Student Aid Report) and tax return.
+• Demonstrate financial need, as verified by FAFSA (Student Aid Report).

 JFS-David Rubenstein Memorial Scholarship recipients are carefully chosen based on a variety of criteria determined by the Scholarship Committee.